Cliff Dwellers Club: 1907–1996

 The club's interior, and the meeting space called the "kiva", was designed by Chicago architect Howard Van Doren Shaw, and featured the mural Navaho by John Warner Norton.
 Charter members of the club included Garland's brother-in-law Lorado Taft, a noted sculptor; educator and author William Morton Payne; architect Frank Lloyd Wright; architects A.B.
 Pond and I.K.
 Pond; the landscape architect Jens Jensen, and many other civic and cultural figures.
 The Cliff Dwellers' space in Orchestra Hall was ready for occupancy on January 6, 1909, when inaugural ceremonies were held.
 Under the original by-laws, the Club's membership was limited to men.
 Women have been admitted as members since 1984.
 The Club became a meeting place for artists and lovers of the fine arts, through dinners and programs and performances by many local artists, and the ongoing camaraderie provided by a place to meet, eat and talk at a designated members table which is open to all Cliff Dwellers members.

 1996 to now

 In 1996, the Cliff Dwellers moved their meeting place from the penthouse above Orchestra Hall (now Symphony Center) to the 22nd floor of the Borg-Warner building.
 The private club continues to operate as a non-profit organization for men and women either professionally engaged in, or who support, the fine arts and the performing arts.
-The Club maintains a document collection at the Newberry Library.
+The Club maintains a collection at the Newberry Library.
 The Club has continued its tradition of sponsoring programs and performances and providing a space for the lively exchange of ideas.

-Past presidents
+Presidents

 The Cliff Dwellers has been led by several of its charter members and their tradition has been carried on, with presidents who have been engaged as writers, architects, scholars, publishers and lay members who love and support the arts.